CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Case Study

 \paragraph{AI-based Initial Effort.} The process began with the participant attempting to generate the solution using the agent solely.
 Without human guidance, the agent (driven by Claude-4-Sonnet) failed on two fronts.
 First, distracted by the legacy code, it attempted to mimic the Brute-force Backtracking approach, resulting in a Time Limit Exceeded (TLE) error.
 Second, it struggled to extract the precise column-merging logic from the underspecified text, leading to failures in handling corner cases in the gravity logic.

-\paragraph{First-round Human Intervention.} After the initial failure, the participant intervened the process.
+\paragraph{First-round Human Intervention.} After the initial failure, the participant intervened in the process.
 Firstly, after a multi-turn natural language dialogue analyzing the task constraints, he correctly cut through the legacy code distraction and identified that a global search was unnecessary, proposing a Greedy strategy.
-Due to the prompt is originally in Chinese and multi-turn, we provide a translated and summarized prompt below:
+Because the original prompt is in Chinese and multi-turn, we provide a translated and summarized prompt below: This intervention exemplifies how humans can overcome AI-incomplete barriers by identifying ambiguity and misleading context before delegating implementation-heavy work back to the agent.

 \begin{quote} \textbf{User:} \textit{Ignore the recursive logic in the legacy script!!!
 You must use a greedy approach!
 Just loop through the whole board, find a pair that can be eliminated, remove it, and then repeat the loop until no more pairs exist.} \end{quote}